2006 Colombian presidential election: Political Career and Allegations

 Having earned a law degree from Universidad de Antioquia and a postgraduate degree in Management and Administration from Harvard university, Uribe became a civil servant by the age of 24.
 He was appointed Secretary General of the Labor Ministry by 1977–8.
-Afterwards Uribe lead the Civil Aviation Ministry from 1980–2, and was elected to be the mayor and later a city council member of Medellin from 1982–6.
-He was elected Senator from 1986–1990, under which he won the Star Senator, Senator with the Best Programs and Best Senator awards.
+Afterwards Uribe lead the Civil Aviation Ministry from 1980 to 1982, and was elected to be the mayor and later a city council member of Medellin from 1982 to 1986.
+He was elected Senator from 1986 to 1990, under which he won the Star Senator, Senator with the Best Programs and Best Senator awards.

-From 1995-7 Uribe was elected governor of Antioquia.
+From 1995 to 1997 Uribe was elected governor of Antioquia.
 During his tenure, he developed a method of civil participation called the Community State.
 His actions led to around a third of government jobs and official vehicle use to be cut, the funding allocated instead to educating 103,000 new students.
 Uribe's decisions lead to 939 km of new roads to be paved, as well as existing highways to be repaired.
 Kidnappings dropped 60% under his tenure.
-From 1998–1999, Uribe was an associate professor at Oxford University.
+From 1998 to 1999, Uribe was an associate professor at Oxford University.
 Up until this point, Uribe ran and served as elected officials under the Liberal Party.

 The books The Lord of Shadows by Newsweek journalist, Joseph Contreras, and The Horsemen of Cocaine, by Fernando Garavito and Fabio Castillo, accuse Uribe of having granted known drug traffickers licences to fly when working in the Civil Aviation Ministry.
-The United States State Department in a 1991 report referred to Uribe as "Pablo Escobar’s close friend" as well as linked Uribe's father, Alberto Uribe to drug trafficking groups and paramilitaries.
+The United States State Department in a 1991 report referred to Uribe as "Pablo Escobar's close friend" as well as linked Uribe's father, Alberto Uribe to drug trafficking groups and paramilitaries.
 Alberto, Álvero's father was a known friend of Pablo Escobar and mafia boss Fabio Ochoa.
 In 1983, Alberto was assassinated by FARC rebels at his estate, after which Alvaro sold off the property and dedicated himself to politics.
 However, Mary Beth Long, Deputy Assistant Secretary of Defense for Counternarcotics, in a 2004 opinion letter to the New York Times claimed that allegations of links between Alvaro and the Medellin drug cartel or Pablo Escobar from 1991 were never substantiated.

 As governor of Antioquia, Uribe held known contacts with the paramilitary group the United Self-Defense Forces of Colombia (AUC), the goal of which was fighting leftist insurgents.
 His Community State plan involved arming and involving civilians in efforts against rebel groups, a strategy largely credited with drastically reducing kidnapping rates.
 At the same time, the national program CONVIVIR, which Uribe supported and enacted in his state, gained controversy for creating anti-insurgency defense forces from known past paramilitaries who had committed atrocities against civilians.
 Several groups under CONVIVIR would become illegal paramilitary "self-defense" forces.